-The Fort LeBoeuf History Campus is one square block at the south end of Waterford, PA standing on the former site of 3 Forts, French (1753), British (1760), and American (1796).
-It includes the Eagle Hotel (1826), the Amos Judson House (1826)) plus the Fort LeBoeuf Museum and Washington Park, owned and cared for by the Fort LeBoeuf Historical Society.
+The Fort LeBoeuf Historic Campus is one square block at the south end of Waterford, PA standing on the former site of 3 Forts, French (1753), British (1760), and American (1796).
+It is owned and cared for by the Fort LeBoeuf Historical Society.
 Each location represents a different chapter in the growth of Waterford.
-The Fort LeBoeuf History Campus is open for tours from April to December by donation and other hours by appointment plus is the center of many special events throughout the year.
+The Campus is open for tours from April to December by donation and other hours by appointment.
+It is also the center of many special events throughout the year.
+The campus includes:

 Before Waterford was an official town, it was the home of Fort LeBoeuf, whose construction began July 11, 1753 by Captain Francois Le Mercier.
 This fort was part of a series of forts built to protect the French interests.
 On December 3, Jacques Legardeur de Saint-Pierre took command, after the death of Mercier.
 The then Governor of Virginia, Robert Dinwiddie, sent a 21-year-old George Washington from Williamsburg to Fort LeBoeuf with seven escorts, to deliver a message to the French demanding they leave what was then considered the Ohio Country.